jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

     {
        typedef array_serializer<T> type;

+       // If T is an array type then removes the top level array qualifier from T, otherwise leaves T unchanged.
+       // For example "int[2][3]" becomes "int[3]".
        typedef typename boost::remove_bounds<T>::type slice_t;

-       static const size_t size = sizeof(T) / sizeof(slice_t);
+       // Determine the size of the array by dividing out the size of its elements static const size_t size = sizeof(T) / sizeof(slice_t);

        template<typename Ostream>
        static inline void serialize(Ostream& os, T const& t, int depth) {
+          // Indent the stream
           os << "\n" + tab(depth) + "[";

-          for(unsigned int i = 0; i < size; ++i)
+          // For each element in the array for(unsigned int i = 0; i < size; ++i)
           {
+             // Serialize the element
              json_serializer<slice_t>::serialize(os, t[i], depth + 1);

-             if(i != size-1)
+             // As long as we are not after the last element if(i != size-1)
              {
+                // Add a comma separator
                 os << ", ";
              }
           }

+          // Close the array representation
           os << "\n" + tab(depth) + "]";
        }
     };